Maslosoft/Signals/toc/README.md

 Or by hard way, download somewhere in your project and ensure autoloading works for `Maslosoft\Signals\*` and you include dep too;

 Setup signals.
-After calling `init` any
+After calling `init` any further instance will be configured same as below `$signal`.

 	$signal = new Maslosoft\Signals\Signal();
 	$signal->runtimePath = RUNTIME_PATH;